-Moreover, we can just construct a POVM(positive operator-valued measurement) which will tell us whether we get the desired cooling branch or not by introducing an ancillary qubit: $|+\rangle^{\otimes m}\langle +|^{\otimes m}$ and $I-|+\rangle^{\otimes m}\langle +|^{\otimes m}$.
-Even though the cost of resetting the whole control system including the ancillary qubit will be just the same as the previous scheme(see section \ref{comico}) , this framework provide more experimental conveniences since we just need to record one instead of m bits of information each time when we have a m-qubit control.
+Moreover, we can just construct a POVM (positive operator-valued measurement) which will tell us whether we get the cooling branch or not by introducing an ancillary qubit: $|+\rangle^{\otimes m}\langle +|^{\otimes m}$ and $I-|+\rangle^{\otimes m}\langle +|^{\otimes m}$.
+Even though the cost of resetting the whole control system including the ancillary qubit is just the same as the previous scheme (see section \ref{comico}), this framework provide more experimental conveniences because we only need to record one instead of m bits of information each time when we have a m-qubit control.
 As shown in Fig.\ref{circuit} (b), the ancillary qubit is entangled with the joint quantum state $(H^{\otimes m}\otimes I) S(N_1,..,N_N)(\rho_c\otimes\rho)(H^{\otimes m}\otimes I)$ by using a multi-qubit Toffoli gate.
-When the $m$-qubit state are in $|0\rangle^{\otimes m}$, the ancillary qubit will be flipped to $|1\rangle$, otherwise the ancillary qubit will remain unchanged.
+When the $m$-qubit state are in $|0\rangle^{\otimes m}$, the ancillary qubit is flipped to $|1\rangle$, otherwise the ancillary qubit remains unchanged.

-Measuring the ancillary qubit in computational basis and trace out the control state, we will then get: where $\rho^{(0)}_1$ and $\rho^{(1)}_1$ are states of working system before normalization corresponding to the measurement outcome $1$ and $0$ of ancillary qubit respectively.
+After measuring the ancillary qubit in computational basis and tracing out the control state, we can get: where $\rho^{(0)}_1$ and $\rho^{(1)}_1$ are states of working system before normalization corresponding to the measurement outcomes $1$ and $0$ for ancillary qubit respectively.